-Very much effective (VME) Very effective (VE) Effective (E) Not effective (NE) Source: Field survey (2017)
+Very much effective (VME) Very effective (VE) Effective (E) Not effective (NE)

 During the focus group discussion in the Talensi District, it emerged that people in the community engaged in cutting and selling of firewood, stone quarrying or selling of some livestock if there are any to buy some foodstuffs for the family.
 Another discussant added that some of them engaged in other businesses such as petty trading and illegal mining activities besides the farming.